A max-cut approach to heterogeneity in cryo-electron microscopy: Algorithm description

-Since the optimization problem in~\eqref{eq:heteroScore} is high-dimensional and non-convex, we propose the following descend procedure to find its minimum.
-Start from an initial estimate for $R$ and $G$, and minimize~\eqref{eq:heteroScore} by minimizing alternatingly over $\tilde{R}$ and $\tilde{G}$ as follows: \begin{enumerate} \item Find the minimizing $\tilde{R}$ for a given partition $\tilde{G}$ (known from the previous iteration), by applying the LUD algorithm~\cite{wang2013orientation} on each of $\tilde{G}_{k}$, $k=1,\ldots,K$. \item Given the new rotations, find a partition $\tilde{G}_1, \ldots, \tilde{G}_K$.
-This can be achieved approximately using the Goemans-Williamsons algorithm~\cite{goemans1995improved}. \end{enumerate} Once the rotations $\tilde{R}$ have been estimated in step 1, minimizing~\eqref{eq:heteroScore} in step 2 is equivalent to maximizing~\eqref{eq:WS} with weights given by~\eqref{eq:LUDscore}.
-However, the objective in~\eqref{eq:WS} is exactly the one maximized by the solution to the max-cut problem applied to the graph $(V,E)$ defined above, with weights given by~\eqref{eq:LUDscore}.
+Since the assumption of having accurate estimates $\tilde{R}_{i}$ does not always hold, and moreover, the optimization problem~\eqref{eq:heteroScore} is high-dimensional and non-convex, we propose the following descent procedure to find its minimum in practice.
+Start from an initial estimate for the classification $G$, and minimize~\eqref{eq:heteroScore} by minimizing alternatingly over the set of rotation $\tilde{R}=\{\tilde{R_i}\}_{i=1\ldots N}$ and the classification of the images $\tilde{G}$ as follows: \begin{enumerate} \item Find the minimizing $\tilde{R}$ for a given partition $\tilde{G}$ (known from the previous iteration), by applying the LUD algorithm~\cite{wang2013orientation} on each $\tilde{G}_{k}$, $k=1,\ldots,K$. \item Given the new rotations, find a partition $\tilde{G}_1, \ldots, \tilde{G}_K$.
+This can be achieved approximately using the Frieze and Jerrum algorithm for Max-$K$-Cut~\cite{frieze1997improved} (or, for $ K =2 $, using the Goemans-Williamson algorithm~\cite{goemans1995improved}). \end{enumerate} Once the rotations $\tilde{R}$ have been estimated in step 1, minimizing~\eqref{eq:WS} with weights given by~\eqref{eq:LUDscore} in step 2 is equivalent to maximizing~\eqref{eq:heteroScore}.
+Note that the objective in~\eqref{eq:WS} is exactly the one maximized by the solution to the max-cut problem applied to the graph $(V,E)$ defined above, with weights given by~\eqref{eq:LUDscore}.
 Optimization algorithms for steps 1 and 2 (minimizations over the rotations and the partitions) provide only approximate solutions, and thus, the solution to~\eqref{eq:heteroScore} is also only approximate.
-Nevertheless, we show later (Theorem \ref{thm:aqu}) that in some cases we can bound the quality of this approximate solution.
+Nevertheless, we show later (Theorem~\ref{thm:aqu}) that in some cases we can bound the quality of this approximate solution.
 A detailed description of the algorithm is given in Algorithm~\ref{alg:rot_maxcut}.

+As will be demonstrated in Section~\ref{sec:experimental_results}, Algorithm~\ref{alg:rot_maxcut} favors balanced classes.
+The reason for that is as follows.
+For a balanced partition, the number of edges in the induced cut is larger than for unbalanced partitions.
+For high levels of noise, the variability of the weights of the edges becomes smaller (loosely speaking meaning that the weights become ``similar to each other'').
+Thus, the score of the cut increases with the number of edges in it, which in turn implies favoring roughly balanced splits of the nodes.